6 Categories of "Never-do"

 - Using a butter knife for anything but spreading butter.

-- Placing a used utensil on the table or tablecloth - they always belong on a plate.
+- Placing a used utensil on the table or tablecloth. ("Used" always belongs on a plate.)

 - Bringing a thermos or water bottle to the table when it is already set with glassware.

-- Picking a dropped utensil up from the floor.
-Quietly signal your server to obtain another.
+- Picking a dropped utensil or napkin up from the floor.

 A well-set table feels orderly and comforting, unless it’s not there—or unless diners upset the balance by mindlessness.
 Disorder doesn’t have the same appeal as order.

 Table Conversations that Raise Eyebrows